peteroupc/numbers-java/api/com.upokecenter.numbers.ETrapException.md

     public final class ETrapException extends java.lang.ArithmeticException

 Exception thrown for arithmetic trap errors.
 (The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.).

 ## Methods

 * `ETrapException​(int flag,
               EContext ctx,
               java.lang.Object result) ETrapException`<br>
- Initializes a new instance of the ETrapException class.
+ Initializes a new instance of the ETrapException.
 * `EContext getContext()`<br>
  Gets the arithmetic context used during the operation that triggered the trap.